Ross J. Anderson: Research and career

 In 2002, he became an outspoken critic of trusted computing proposals, in particular Microsoft's Palladium operating system vision.

-Anderson's TCPA FAQ has been characterised by IBM TC researcher David R. Safford as "full of technical errors" and of "presenting speculation as fact."
+However, Anderson's FAQ document attempting to explain trusted computing and its implications has been characterised by IBM TC researcher David R. Safford as "full of technical errors" and of "presenting speculation as fact."

 For years Anderson argued that by their nature large databases will never be free of abuse by breaches of security.
 He said that if a large system is designed for ease of access it becomes insecure; if made watertight it becomes impossible to use.
 This is sometimes known as Anderson's Rule.

 Anderson was the author of several editions of Security Engineering, which was initially published by Wiley in 2001.
 He was the founder and editor of Computer and Communications Security Reviews.

-After the vast global surveillance disclosures leaked by Edward Snowden beginning in June 2013, Anderson suggested one way to begin stamping out the British state's unaccountable involvement in this NSA spying scandal was to entirely end the domestic secret services.
-Anderson: "Were I a legislator, I would simply abolish MI5".
+After Edward Snowden's vast global surveillance disclosures in June 2013, Anderson suggested one way to begin stamping out the British state's unaccountable involvement in this NSA spying scandal was to entirely end the domestic secret services: "Were I a legislator, I would simply abolish MI5".
 Anderson noted the only way this kind of systemic data collection was made possible was through the business models of private industry.
 The value of information-driven Web companies such as Facebook and Google is built around their ability to gather vast tracts of data.
-It was something the intelligence agencies would have struggled with alone.
+It was something the intelligence agencies would have struggled to do alone.

 Anderson was a critic of smart meters, writing that there are various privacy and energy security concerns.